OutSystems/docs-product/src/setup/unattended-install/config-tool-ref.md

 `/SetPlatformServerAdminPassword <platform_server_admin_password>`

 :   Defines the password for the Platform Server Admin user, if the user is active.
-    Note: This command does not work when using Integrated Authentication.
+    Note: This command doesn't work when using Integrated Authentication.

 `/GetDeploymentZones`